-The primary output of the chair are peer-reviewed research papers in conference proceedings and scientific journals.
+The primary output of the Algorithm Engineering group are peer-reviewed research papers in conference proceedings and scientific journals.
 Unfortunately, most of this work is not very visual.
-This motivated us to collect some visual appearances of the research group on this page.
+This motivates us to collect some visual appearances of the research group on this page.
 Most headings and pictures link to their respective source.
 Recordings of research talks are in English.
 Most other videos are in German.

 Christopher Weyand and the HPI Competitive Programming student club hosted a contest site for the FAU Wintercontest 2019 enabling six HPI teams to participate.
 Two of them, Hexaflexagons and mosHPIt, reached the top 10.

 The regional German television network MDR produced a TV programme on randomness.
 It aired September 28, 2017 as part of their LexiTV science magazine.
 The whole programme can be found here (in German).
 Tobias Friedrich gave a short interview on randomness in computer science.